| Unfortunately, Gold Key's television adaptation

 stories reflected the more far-out aspects of season one, with plenty of sea-monsters

-and enemy plots, but very little drama or good writing.
+and enemy plots, but little drama or decent writing.
 But the

 writers never seemed to pick up on the fact that any characters beyond Nelson